Spark-Concepts/xPro-V5-Firmware/README.md

 I use the ESP32 Dev Module version of the ESP32.
 I suggest starting with that if you don't have hardware yet.

 For basic instructions on using Grbl use the [gnea/grbl wiki](https://github.com/gnea/grbl/wiki).
-That is the Arduino version of Grbl, so keep that in mind regarding hardware setup.
-If you have questions ask via the GitHub issue system for this project.
+That is the Arduino version of Grbl.

 ### Credits